mukhamadazistholib/marinegeo.github.io/_project-modules/seagrass-macrophyte-cover.md

 ## Purpose

-Seagrasses provide critical habitat and a range of ecosystem services in coastal regions around the world.
-This protocol describes measurements to document the health of plant and animal components of seagrass ecosystems.
-MarineGEO sites complete the protocol at least annually during the peak season of biological activity, and preferably seasonally, to monitor seagrass community health and changes over time.
+Seagrasses and other sessile macroorganisms provide key habitat for other anmals and algae in coastal regions throughout the world.
+This protocol quantifies, on a local scale (meters) the proportion of the sea bottom that is occupied by seagrasses, macroalgae and sessile invertebreates such as sponges.

 ## Goal